Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Sweet potatoes are somewhat higher in carbohydrates overall, containing 20.7g per 100g serving, whereas red potatoes have 19.6g in the same serving size.

-However, red potatoes are slightly higher in net carbs, being over two times higher in starch, while sweet potatoes are nearly two times richer in dietary fiber.
-At the same time, sweet potatoes contain almost 4.5 times more sugar.
+Red potatoes are slightly higher in net carbs, being over 2 times higher in starch, while sweet potatoes contain nearly 4.5 times more sugar and 2 times more dietary fiber.

 Carbohydrate type comparison